pastelite/unnamedfo/readme.md

-# PicoFileOrganizer
+# UnnamedFileOrganizer
-A simple and lightweight file organizer written in rust
+A simple and lightweight file organizer written in Rust

 ## Todo
 [ ] File Indexer
-[ ] More index support
 [ ] File Searcher